USS Uhlmann: 1944

 The destroyer conducted exercises out of Ulithi until 10 December when she got underway and rendezvoused with Task Force 38 on 12 November.
-From 14–16 December, the carriers made strikes against air installations on Luzon and against shipping in water off that island to support landings on Mindoro.
+From 14 to 16 December, the carriers made strikes against air installations on Luzon and against shipping in water off that island to support landings on Mindoro.
 Toward dusk on 16 December, the task force began its retirement.
 As the American warships fueled northeast of Samar on 17 December, weather conditions worsened.
 At 1330, Uhlmann abandoned fueling from Massachusetts due to rough seas and 26 kn winds stirred up by an approaching typhoon.
 On 18 December, Uhlmann recorded 69 kn winds, and rolls up to 58 degrees as the typhoon's center passed within 30 nmi of the formation.
 During the afternoon, winds decreased; and, by 2000, they had subsided to 25 kn.
 On 19 and 20 December, the ships of the battered task force resumed fueling which continued into the next day while its escorts searched for survivors of the three destroyers which had failed to survive the tropical storm.
 Late on 20 December, due to heavy seas, the carriers aborted a high-speed run in for strikes on Luzon; and Uhlmann returned to the storm area and searched for survivors.
 She made port at Ulithi on 24 December.